itsdfish/QuantumContextEffectModels.jl/docs/src/developing_a_model.md

 - Persuasive
 - Likable

 Subjects judged pairs of attributes rather than all four attributes simultanouesly.
-In total, there were $P(4,2) = 12$ permutations (e.g., [B,I],[I,B],[B,P], ...).
-Each pair forms a $2 \times 2$ table.
-A context effect is observed if the twelve $2 \times 2$ tables cannot be deduced from a single joint probability distribution across the four attributes.
+In total, there were $P(4,2) = 12$ permutations (e.g., $[[B,I],[I,B],[B,P],[P,B], \dots]$), where each permutation constitutes a unique question context.
+Each pair forms a $2 \times 2$ table because each attribute assumes binary values.
+A context effect is observed if the twelve $2 \times 2$ tables cannot be deduced from a single joint probability distribution defined over the four attributes.

-A quamtum model for compatible events represents beliefs in an attribute space with $2^4 = 16$ dimensions.
-This type of model does not produce context effects, and is formally equivalent to a classical probability model.
-However, when events are incompatible, their joint distribution is not defined.
-Instead, attributes are represented in a lower dimensional space in which different bases are used to describe incompatible events.
+If all attributes are compatible, the quantum model is formally equivalent to a classical model because all events can be represented by a single basis spanning all $2^4 = 16$ dimensions.
+As such, this model does not produce context effects.
+By contrast, if some attributes are incompatible, the joint distribution of the incompatible attributes is not defined.
+Instead, sets of incompatible attributes are represented in a lower dimensional space by different bases (and attributes within a set are compatible).
 Specifically, the basis for incompatible pairs are found by rotating the basis for compatible pairs.
-The following pairs are incompatible

-- Believable and Perusaive
-- Informative and Likable
+As a consequence, the model can produce context effects.

+In this model, *believable* and *informative* are compatible, meaning they are defined within a common basis.
+Similarly, *persuasive* and *likable* are compatible are defined within the same basis.
+The basis for attributes *persuasive* and *likable* are found by rotating the basis for *believable* and *informative*.

 ## Create Model Subtype